Coreorient/phonegap-nfc/README.md

 Events
 ============
-Events are fired when NFC tags are read.
+Events are fired when NFC tags are discovered or found to have left the field (the `tag-lost` event).
 Listeners are added by registering callback functions with the `nfc` object.
 For example ` nfc.addNdefListener(myNfcListener, win, fail);`

 Properties
 ----------